adobe-apiplatform/api-gateway-zmq-adaptor/README.md

 * `-b` flag defines the address where the adapter binds to the Gateway

 #### Listening for external messages for the Gateway
-The ZMQ Adapter listens for incoming messages by opening a public port on the Gateway node and forwarding them to the API Gateway using ZMQ's [Espresso Pattern|http://zguide.zeromq.org/page:all#header-116]
+The ZMQ Adapter listens for incoming messages by opening a port on the Gateway node and forwarding them to the API Gateway using ZMQ's [Espresso Pattern|http://zguide.zeromq.org/page:all#header-116]

 ### Debugging
 Start the adapter with the `-d` flag to see all the messages published by the API Gateway and flowing through the adapter.